hal-platform/hal/slate/includes/meta/_authentication.md

 ## Authentication

-> Make sure to replace `beepboopbeepboop` with your API key.
+> Make sure to replace `beepboopbeepboop` with your API token.
 > To authorize a request, use the following code.

 ```http